Katberrie/sile_usage/README.md

 3. Off-chain services (listeners/oracles) detect this event.
 4. After validating the event, these services trigger a transaction on the destination chain to **mint** an equivalent amount of a wrapped token and send it to the user's recipient address.

-This script simulates the off-chain listener (step 3 and 4), which is the backbone of the bridge's operation, ensuring that locked assets on one chain are correctly represented on the other.
+This script simulates the off-chain listener (steps 3 and 4), which acts as the backbone of the bridge's operation by ensuring that assets locked on one chain are correctly represented on the other.

 ## Code Architecture